Gluten Free Lasagna (Dairy Free Option)

-The Manini’s dinner rolls are 100% legit the best gluten free dinner rolls I have ever, ever tasted.
+The Manini’s gluten free dinner rolls are 100% legit the best gluten free dinner rolls I have ever, ever tasted.
 I am not just saying that.
 They were light and fluffy and just absolutely perfect in every way.
-My kids loved the leftover rolls and have been eating turkey sandwiches with them.
+My kids loved the leftover gluten free dinner rolls and have been eating turkey sandwiches with them.
 Everyone needs these rolls in their life.

 So, the next time you are planning a gathering or you are hosting dinner- have this recipe ready to go, because it will truly be a hit!